apache/trafficserver/doc/reference/api/TSHttpTxnMilestoneGet.en.rst

    leaving the last I/O time as the final value.

 *  The cache ``OPEN`` milestones time only the initial setup, the "open", not the full read or write.

+*  :const:`TS_MILESTONE_PLUGIN_ACTIVE` and :const:`TS_MILESTONE_PLUGIN_TOTAL` are different from the other milestones as they measure elapsed time, not event time.
+The value is the elapsed time *plus* :const:`TS_MILESTONE_SM_START`.
+This was decided to be more convenient because then these milestones can be handled / displayed in the same way as the other milestones, as offsets from :const:`TS_MILESTONE_SM_START`.

+   :const:`TS_MILESTONE_PLUGIN_ACTIVE` value is the amount of time the plugin was active, that is performing computation. :const:`TS_MILESTONE_PLUGIN_TOTAL` is the wall time which includes any time the transaction was blocked while a plugin was active.
+For instance if a plugin waits on an external event, that waiting time will be in :const:`TS_MILESTONE_PLUGIN_TOTAL` but not in :const:`TS_MILESTONE_PLUGIN_ACTIVE`.

 Return values
 =============